-1. Goats originating from a herd that has previously been classified as either an infected or source herd can be exhibited in Illinois upon the completion of an approved herd plan.

-2. For any animal born after 1/1/2002, the CVI must include the flock of birth and the flock of origin, if different.
+- 1. Goats originating from a herd that has previously been classified as either an infected or source herd can be exhibited in Illinois upon the completion of an approved herd plan. - 2.
+The CVI must include the flock of birth and the flock of origin, if different.